Hospital Readmissions Reduction Program

 For information regarding the calculation of the payment adjustment factors, see Readmissions Reduction Program on the CMS website.

 The Review and Corrections Process

-For the Hospital Readmissions Reduction Program, CMS has proposed, in the FY 2013 IPPS Proposed Rule, to provide hospitals with a period of 30 days to review and submit corrections on information used to calculate their Excess Readmission Ratios.
-This 30-day period begins the day hospitals Hospital-Specific Reports (HSRs) and accompanying discharge-level information are posted to their QualityNet accounts and ends 30 days later.
-For FY 2013, the 30-day review period is from June 20, 2012, to July 19, 2012.
+For the Hospital Readmissions Reduction Program, CMS will provide hospitals with a period of 30 days to review and submit corrections on information used to calculate their Excess Readmission Ratios.
+This 30-day period begins the day hospitals Hospital-Specific Reports (HSRs), including the accompanying discharge-level information, are posted to their QualityNet accounts and ends 30 days later.
+For FY 2014, the 30-day review period is from June 13, 2013, to July 12, 2013.

-The supplemental discharge-level file hospitals received with the HSR provides the data needed to replicate the Excess Readmission Ratio.
-(See the Resources tab for replication instructions and an example.)
-However, the review and correction process that CMS has proposed does not allow hospitals to submit additional corrections related to the underlying claims data, or to add new claims to the data extract used to calculate the ratios.
+The discharge-level worksheets that hospitals received as part of their HSR provide the data needed to replicate the Excess Readmission Ratio.
+(See the Description of the FY 2014 30-Day Readmission Measures Hospital-Specific Report, for replication instructions and an example.)
+However, the Review and Correction process that CMS has proposed does not allow hospitals to submit additional corrections related to the underlying claims data, or to add new claims to the data extract used to calculate the ratios.